zelcion/birbs/README.md

 # Birbs

-Capture and admire all your joyful events with this event manager!
+Fly your application with an event-driven model inside rich contexts!

 -------
 ## What is Birbs?